Biology

 Cell Biochemistry

-The course will provide an introduction to the structure and function of biological molecules.
-Proteins, carbohydrates, lipids, enzyme kinetics, and energy metabolism will be some of the topics considered.
-The main metabolic pathways will be examined with emphasis on their regulation and integration with the overall functioning of an organism in various physiological situations.
+The course provides an introduction to the structure and function of biological molecules.
+Topics covered include proteins, carbohydrates, lipids, enzyme kinetics, and energy metabolism.
+The main metabolic pathways are examined with emphasis on their regulation and integration with the overall functioning of an organism in various physiological situations.

 BIOL 3100